 Every time you see this message a little bit of you dies inside – yet another site that you can’t access while you’re in China, and there are a lot, especially if you’re looking for news or films.
 The censorship in China is very strict and is notorious all around the world.

 By and large, there are Chinese alternatives to popular sites and apps, for example, WeChat is the Chinese answer to WhatsApp and is used by pretty much everyone.

 13. “TIC” or “This Is China” is a perfectly acceptable answer to everything.

 I feel like most countries have a similar saying or sentiment to shrug off weird or annoying things or processes that happen.
-TIC or This is China is the response you give when you don’t know why things are the way they are, when something bad happens, when you see something super odd.
+TIC or This is China is the response you give when you don’t know why things are the way they are when something bad happens and when you see something super odd.

 It’s a super versatile phrase that covers a multitude of scenarios.

-It’s kind of like ‘it is what it is’ or a shrug that says, ‘well what are you going to do?’.
-It’s a catch-all phrase that you’ll definitely hear a lot when you live in China and you’ll start saying on the regular once you’ve experienced Chinese life for a while.
+It’s kind of like ‘It is what it is’ or a shrug that says, ‘Well what are you going to do?’.
+It’s a catch-all phrase that you’ll definitely hear a lot when you live in China and you’ll start saying it on the regular once you’ve experienced Chinese life for a while.

 14. If something can go wrong, it will go wrong, and you need to accept that.